the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 Binder can take a long time to load, but this doesn't necessarily mean that your Binder will fail to launch.
 You can always refresh the window if you see the "... is taking longer to load, hang tight!" message.
 ```

+## Requirements

+You will need:

+- **Some code and some data.**
+  The code should take less than **10 minutes to run**, and the data should be less than **10 MB**.
+  This might mean that you just pick one script from a bigger project, or bring a subset of your data.
+  Note that it's really important that the code and data can be made **public** because we'll be using the public binder instance.
+- **A GitHub account.**
+  Please sign up for one if you don't already have one: <https://github.com/join>

 ## 1. Creating a repo to Binderize